Frequently Asked Questions

 If my organization is covered under the Program but cannot obtain AFVs or alternative fuels in our area, what can we do?

 If your fleet cannot find AFVs or alternative fuels suitable for the fleet's normal business practices, you may file for exemptions from the AFV-acquisition requirements of Standard Compliance.
 State agencies also may file for exemptions based on unreasonable financial hardship; see 10 C.F.R. section 490.204(a)(3).
 Guidance on filing an exemption request and a sample exemption request are provided on this website.
+DOE notes in particular that rather than acquire AFVs in a larger vehicle class than the fleet needs (for example, buying AFVs in the large car class because none were available in the compact vehicle class that suits the fleet's normal business practices), the fleet should consider seeking exemptions on the basis of lack of available AFVs.
 After DOE receives complete documentation justifying your fleet's request, it has 45 days to determine whether your fleet qualifies for exemptions.
 With proper proof, DOE may grant all or some of the requested exemptions.
 Note, however, that when a fleet's annual report shows the fleet did not meet its AFV-acquisition requirements for the model year, DOE will apply banked AFV credits (if any) held by the fleet to offset the shortfall at the written request of the fleet.
 Such a request can help to eliminate the fleet's need for exemptions or reduce the number of exemptions needed.

 What is the timeframe for submitting an exemption request?